intercom-archive/intercom-ruby-app/README.md

 The install generator doesn't create any database models for you and if you are starting a new app its quite likely that you will want one (most of our internally developed apps do!).
 This generator creates a simple app model and a migration.
 It also creates a model called `SessionStorage` which interacts with `IntercomApp::SessionRepository`.
 Check out the later section to learn more about `IntercomApp::SessionRepository`

-*Note that you will need to run rake db:migrate after this generator*

 ### Home Controller Generator